 How To Bind

-Chest binding is the practice of compressing breast mass into a more masculine shape, often done in the LGBT community for gender euphoria and drag, but also practiced by men with gynecomastia.
+Chest binding is the practice of compressing breast mass into a more masculine shape, often done in the LGBTQ community for gender euphoria and drag, but also practiced by cis men with gynecomastia and cis women who want to reduce the appearance of their chest.

 When binding, nipples should press flat against the fabric - do not point downwards!!
 It is often best to adjust tissue to where it would naturally shift when you lay naked on your back.
 Our zippered styles offer the unique option of putting your binder on while actually laying back this way - for the safest binding - as well as a quick release when necessary, even with a shirt still on!